anitaposch/anita-grav/user/pages/03.about/page.md

 See what Anita Posch and [BFF have achieved since 2022](https://bffbtc.org/mission/impact/) and our [yearly BFF reviews](https://bffbtc.org/mission/reviews/).

+Anita founded the online academy Crack the Orange, in which she is providing training to develop Bitcoin educators and community builders in the Global South.
+After successful application students are provided with a scholarship and can stay in the program for free for 12 months.

+## Anita Posch's Bitcoin Story

-In early 2017 she attended a talk about Bitcoin and open blockchain technology and the positive impact it could have on society.
-She realized that a technology which is permissionless, inflation-proof and a global internet money could free billions of people, disenfranchised by current financial power dynamics.
+Anita Posch tweeted about Bitcoin as early as in 2011, but dismissed it at that time, because she thought it's just another payment system like PapyPal.
+In early 2017 she attended a talk highlighting Bitcoin and open blockchains and the positive impact they could have on society.
+She realized that a technology which is permissionless, censorship-resistant and inflation-proof could free anyone being disenfranchised by current financial power dynamics.
 Bitcoin is unstoppable money that can be used by anyone regardless of who they are.
 It's neutral, not controlled by any company or government, while at the same time being an internet protocol, financial rails that is built for a common good.

 >Bitcoin might be our only tool to secure the human right to privacy and freedom of transaction.
 It’s a medium of liberation for billions of people and a defense mechanism for privacy in our ever more digital lives. – Anita Posch